-While youth interact with AI on a daily basis, AI concepts are not yet embedded into Canada's elementary and high school curricula.
-In order for youth to be prepared for the jobs of today and tomorrow, they need foundational digital skills and literacy, which now includes understanding and applying AI.
-AI education not only gets students to think critically about their personal interactions with everyday technology, but also how they can leverage AI to solve global challenges.
+While youth interact with AI on a daily basis, AI concepts are not yet fully embedded into Canada's elementary and high school curricula.
+For youth to be prepared for the jobs of today and tomorrow, they need to have a solid foundation of digital skills and literacy, which now includes understanding and applying AI.

-In early 2019, Actua set out to address this need in engaging youth in AI.
-With support from Google.org and the Canadian Internet Registration Authority (CIRA), we created Actua's AI Project, designed to contribute to the development of a strong AI training ecosystem in Canada.
+In early 2019, Actua set out to address this need by engaging youth in STEM learning experiences, focused on building basic AI skills and confidence and getting participants to think critically about their personal interactions with everyday technology and how they can leverage AI to solve global challenges.
+With support from Google.org and the Canadian Internet Registration Authority (CIRA), we began designing and delivering learning content that builds the fundamental skills and knowledge in AI and machine learning and explores how AI will influence future careers.
+We also began making AI learning activities and resources readily available and accessible to educators and parents.

 Our goal is to have AI widely taught in schools, broadly understood by society, acknowledged as an important part of Canada's economy, and something in which Canadians have deep pride.

 Actua's AI Education Handbook is intended to support educators with background information on AI, a curriculum-aligned framework, and ideas for classroom implementation.
-It is designed to accompany Actua's workshop series for educators which provide hands-on opportunities to explore AI concepts in action, both with technology and in unplugged environments.
-You can learn more about our programs and resources at actua.ca/ai.
+It is designed to accompany Actua's professional development for educators, which provides hands-on opportunities to explore AI concepts in action, both with technology and in unplugged environments.
+You can learn more about our programs and resources at actua.ca.